 6. Kidney Problems

 Pain on the left side of the lower back could also be due to kidney problems, such as kidney stones or a kidney infection.
 Kidney-related pain is often felt more in the flank area, just below the ribs, but can extend to the lower back.
-It may be accompanied by additional symptoms like fever, changes in urine color, or nausea.
+Additional symptoms may include fever, changes in urine color, or nausea.

 7. Degenerative Disc Disease